These Are the Black Designers I'm Obsessed With at the Moment

 Telfar Clemens

-While you may know Telfar Clemens because of his "Bushwick Birkin," aka his iconic shopping totes that sell out in seconds, the truth is Clemens has been pushing societal boundaries through challenging Black and gender identity norms long before his bags became a hot commodity.
+While you may know Telfar Clemens because of his "Bushwick Birkin," aka his iconic shopping totes that sell out in seconds, the truth is Clemens has been pushing societal boundaries by challenging Black and gender identity norms long before his bags became a hot commodity.
+He's now a CFDA/Vogue Fashion Fund winner who's collaborated with Ugg and Converse for special collections, but Clemens's approach to unisex, affordable designer clothing has long been at the ethos of this brand, making him a designer for all (quite literally).

 Virgil Abloh of Off-White

 Though Abloh passed away in 2021, his legacy lives on.
-The designer made waves with luxury street label Off-White and grew his influence further when he stepped into his role as menswear artistic director for Louis Vuitton.
-Not only does did he honor the brands’ identities when designing, but it feels as though both were a reflection of his own experiences as a Black man and the environments that shaped him.
+The designer made waves with the luxury street label Off-White and grew his influence further when he stepped into his role as menswear artistic director for Louis Vuitton.
+Not only did he honor the brands’ identities when designing, but it felt as though both were a reflection of his own experiences as a Black man and the environments that shaped him.
 To me, that reflection in and of itself is breathtaking.

 Olivier Rousteing of Balmain